Management keeps close watch on liquid asset availability and performance.

 Inventories are obviously necessary for meeting production needs and customer needs.
 In manufacturing companies, inventory categories typically include Raw Materials, Work in Progress WIP, and Finished Goods inventories.
 A retail business, on the other hand, may have only merchandise inventories, waiting for sale to customers.
 In either case, acquiring, handling, and holding inventories can bring significant costs.

-Inventory management is the art of maintaining sufficient inventory to meet customer and production needs, while keeping inventory size and the time inventories are held to an absolute minimum.
-When firms achieve these objectives, scores on activity and efficiency metrics such as Inventory Turns and Days Sales in Inventory improve.
+Inventory management is the art of maintaining sufficient inventory to meet customer and production needs, while keeping inventory size and inventory holding tunes to an absolute minimum.
+When firms achieve these objectives, scores on Activity and Efficiency metrics such as Inventory Turns and Days Sales in Inventory improve.
 And, when these metrics improve, the firm's Return on Assets ROA improves at the same time.

 Opposite results occur when excess inventory sits idle.
 Idle inventory is not working productively, causing efficiency metrics and ROA to suffer.